 Fake news – a dangerous distraction

-Fake news creates such a reaction and is so shareable because the stories are so sensational.
-They use the full marketing playbook to create captivating headlines, creeping into our subconscious thoughts, playing with our insecurities and beliefs and even voicing opinions that we might not openly express.
+Fake news creates such a reaction and is so shareable because the stories are sensational.
+They use the full marketing playbook to create captivating headlines, playing with our insecurities and beliefs and even voicing opinions that we might not openly express.

 How is fake news damaging effective and useful online advertising?